May 13, 2021

-Once you hone in on the jobs for which you are interested in applying, it is important to start preparing your job search materials in advance.
-The typical application will include a resume, cover letter, and writing sample.
-Some employers will ask for a transcript and references or recommendations.
-If selected for an interview, the employer will use your application materials as a basis for the interview.
+Once you home in on the jobs for which you would like to apply, it is time to start preparing your job search materials.
+A typical application includes a resume, cover letter, and writing sample.
+Some employers may also ask for a transcript and references or letters of recommendation.
+Employers will use your application materials as a basis for the interview.

-OPIA and OCS have created a joint resume video that walks you through how to construct your resume.
-In addition, the Job Search Toolkit section of our website includes specific tips on each discrete part of your resume and a number of sample resumes.
+The [link_to id=46007 title=”Job Search Toolkit”]Job Search Toolkit[/link_to] section of OPIA’s website includes specific tips on how to draft each section of your public interest resume and several sample resumes.
+OPIA and OCS have also recorded a joint [link_to id=17356 title=”Resume Workshop”]resume video[/link_to] that walks you through how to construct your resume.
 In general, resumes should be limited to one page.
-Employers often read a high volume of resumes and consistently report that they prefer one page.
-The exception to this rule is resumes used for fellowship applications.
-Fellowship resumes should include more detail about your relevant experiences and are expected to exceed one page.
+The exception to this rule is resumes used for fellowship applications, which should include more detail about your relevant experiences and may exceed one page.

 Some employers will ask for a writing sample, usually 5-10 pages in length.
-The best choice for a writing sample is usually one that was created in an internship or clinic so the employer can see a real world example of your writing.
-Be sure to ask permission from your employer before using your work as a writing sample, and make sure to delete all identifying information.
-If you do not have a writing sample from an internship or clinic, you can use a piece of writing from a class as long as you believe it represents your analytical abilities and it has some relevance to the position for which you are applying.
+The best choice for a writing sample is usually one that was created in an internship or clinic so the employer can see a real-world example of your writing.
+Be sure to ask permission from your employer or clinical instructor before using your work as a writing sample, and make sure to redact all identifying information.
+If you do not have a writing sample from an internship or clinic, you can use a piece of writing from a class that represents well your analytical abilities and, ideally, has some relevance to the position for which you are applying.

-Some employers will ask for references.
-Typically, this request will happen at the interview stage.
+Some employers will ask for references, typically at the interview stage.
 To format a list of references, please refer to our sample reference sheets.
 Be sure to state the context in which the reference knows you and your work.
-Generally speaking, employers want at least some professional references– not just academic references.
-You can use professors as well, but the balance should be towards professional references.
-Professional references can include clinical faculty who have observed your work outside of the classroom.
-Contact anyone you hope to use as a reference to get their permission, and to confirm that the reference will be positive.
+Generally, employers prefer professional references.
+You can use professors as well, but the balance should be towards those who have observed your work outside of the classroom.
+Professional references can include clinical faculty.

 Interviews are a critical element of your job search.
-You application materials will often serve as a basis for your interview, so you should be prepared to talk about everything in your resume and cover letter.
-Interviews will go beyond just your application materials and employers will want to better understand how you would handle certain scenarios through hypothetical and/or behavioral questions.
-Some public defender and prosecutors’ offices use particular types of interview techniques to test your instincts and skill level, including detailed hypothetical questions about ethical issues and requests to perform the opening or closing statement of a hypothetical criminal trial.
-We have many interview tips and sample questions[/link_to] and sign up for a mock interview with one of the OPIA advisors.
+Your application materials will serve as a basis for your interview, so you should be prepared to talk about everything in your resume and cover letter.
+Interviews will typically go beyond just your application materials, and many employers will want to better understand how you would handle certain scenarios through hypothetical and/or behavioral questions.
+Some public defenders’ and prosecutors’ offices use interview techniques to test your instincts and skill level, including posing hypothetical questions about ethical issues and requests to perform the opening or closing statement of a criminal trial.
+Read our [link_to id=46678 title=”Interviewing”]interview tips and sample questions[/link_to] and sign up for a mock interview with one of the OPIA advisors.